-The City of Vaughan's has developed and implemented a Vaughan green building policy, which will ensure that all new and existing municipal buildings perform to the highest environmental standards that are practical taking into account such considerations as energy efficiency, greenhouse gas emissions.
-The policy is to build new facilities to LEED Silver where practical.
+The City of Vaughan's has developed and implemented a Vaughan green building policy, which will ensure that all new and existing municipal buildings perform to the highest environmental

 Action New construction Status Continue to cite LEED Silver for new municipal buildings.
 Next Steps Continue to document the energy savings achieved from LEED Silver building standard.
 Timeframe Ongoing